takumib/cpsc210-labs/labs/lab8/lab8_2/lab8.md

 Above, the C++ version of the Node class is very similar to the `node` struct that we used in the linked-list lab earlier this semester.
 Now, we are able to associate methods along with member variables with a Node class.

-Note: when we create a new node we can pass the item as a parameter to one of the specialized constructors.

 ### The `List` class

 ```c++